Bank of England plans credit union reform to help sector flourish

 The 50-year-old credit union movement has typically served the less well off in society but is now revamping itself to attract a wider range of customers by offering accounts, mortgages and savings products.

-The British government has allocated 38 million pounds ($60 million) to support the sector's expansion and boost competition in a banking industry dominated by the Big Four of HSBC, Barclays, Lloyds and RBS.
+The British government has allocated 38 million pounds ($60 million) to support the sector's expansion and boost competition in a banking industry dominated by the Big Four of HSBC (HSBA.L), Barclays (BARC.L), Lloyds (LLOY.L) and RBS (RBS.L).

 The Association of British Credit Unions' website says there were 362 credit unions serving 1.2 million customers by the end of last year.
 Loans totalled 718 million pounds with deposits of 1 billion pounds, still tiny compared with the Big Four.